AmirNaghibi/AmirNaghibi/README.md

 ## Hi there 👋

-- 🔭 I'm a Software Engineer and Finance enthusiast.
-I'm here to provide value to YOU with
+- 🌿  I am a Software Engineer and Finance enthusiast.
+I'm here to provide value to YOU with your Career, Wealth and Business.
-- 📫 For more information, visit my website at https://amir.business
+- 🧭  For more information, visit my website at https://amir.business

 <br />